nturaga/bioc-galaxy-integration/README.md

 #### Header information

-The first section of this file contains a header of information that handles error messages, loads required R libraries, and parses options.
+The header section handles error messages, loads required R libraries, and parses options.
 These requirements are needed for every R/Bioconductor tool being integrated; however, the list of imported R libraries will be specific to each tool.
+Handling error messages is particularly important because any information sent to standard error (stderr) will be interpreted as a tool error in Galaxy, and the tool execution will fail.
+Instead, all log messages and debugging statements should be printed to standard out (stdout).

 #### Parameter handling

-The next section defines the list of parameters to pass to the R command, including input and output parameters.
+The parameter handling section defines how parameters are passed to the R command.
 Each parameter requires a unique name, a unique single letter designation, a flag indicating whether the parameter is required (0=no argument, 1=required, 2=optional), and the parameter type (*e.g.* character, integer, float).
-Optionally, variable names and values can be printed to standard error (stderr), which can be viewed in Galaxy when the tool executes.
+Variable names and values should be printed to stdout, which can be viewed in Galaxy when the tool executes.
 While not required, these printed statements can assist in debugging and inform whether the R/Bioconductor tool executed correctly.

 #### R commands

-The final section contains the R command(s) needed to execute the R/Bioconductor tool.
+This section contains the R command(s) needed to execute the R/Bioconductor tool.
 The Kmer_enumerate tool above uses the R/Bioconductor package seqTools to read in a fastq file of DNA sequences, count the number of k-mers in the sequences where the value k is supplied by the user, and output the k-mers and their counts.

 *Custom R scripts* should be written so that they are testable and usable outside of Galaxy.
 Scripts can be tested using the following command line instruction:

 ```
-Rscript Kmer_enumerate_tool.R --input 'Kmer_enumerate_test_input.fq' --output 'Kmer_enumerate_test_output.txt'
+Rscript Kmer_enumerate_tool.R --input 'Kmer_enumerate_test_input.fq' --input 2 --output 'Kmer_enumerate_test_output.txt'
 ```

-If we look at the script run by the Galaxy tool, it looks very similar.
-This can be found if you click on the information (**i**) icon on your job run.
-These icons are highlighted in the image below.
+The command that a developer would run in the command-line (above) looks very similar to the command run by the Galaxy tool (below).
+The Galaxy command can be found by clicking the information (**i**) icon in the job run (highlighted in the image below).

+TODO: update image and Job Command-Line output

 <img src="images/information.png" >